 I highly recommend carrying an ice axe, if you know its going to be snowy, so should you slip on a snowfield – and there are a few steep ones – you could self arrest, before hitting the rocks.
 No sense throwing in a trip to the hospital in with the hike.

-What happens at treeline on the Elfin Lakes hike
+What happens once you reach treeline on the Elfin Lakes hike

 The bulk of the ascent is finished within 20 minutes of passing the Red Heather Shelter.
 Then you can enjoy some easy contouring, minor ups and downs and then a final short descent to reach the Elfin Lakes.
-This year the Elfin Lakes are still under a blanket of ice.
+The last year we did the Elfin Lakes hike, the lakes were still under a blanket of ice.
 Normally you can go for a swim in the lake!

 Have a look at the lodge, built in the 1940’s by Joan Matthews, a champion slalom skier and world-class ski jumpers, Ottar and Emil Brandvold.
 They offered overnight accommodation and guided trips beginning in 1946.
 Thousands of people visited.